ManimCommunity/manim/docs/source/tutorials/configuration.rst

 Manim provides an extensive configuration system that allows it to adapt to many different use cases.
 There are many configuration options that can be configured at different times during the scene rendering process.
-Each option can be configured programmatically via `the ManimConfig class`_, or at the time of command invocation via `command-line arguments`_, or at the time the library is first imported via `the config files`_.
+Each option can be configured programmatically via `the ManimConfig class`_, at the time of command invocation via `command-line arguments`_, or at the time the library is first imported via `the config files`_.